h8d13/Vase/.github/docs/docs_main.md

 > Assumes KVM compatible hardware for VM options.
 And valid GPG key setup: `gpg --full-generate-key` and follow prompts for building.
 > Mostly tooling for devs...

+### System-wide install

+You can install Vase into `/opt` by running `makepkg -Ccfi` in project root.
+And to remove `sudo pacman -Rns vase-git` This means all files will live within `/opt/vase` instead of where you cloned it and you will not need to write `sudo`.

+> You can also then `man vase` to see manpage for Vase.

+## Structure

 Now `vase_os/zazu_lago/` inside contains `a|c|d`
 ```
 a:  # drive is for dev builds